GOUHFI: a novel contrast- and resolution-agnostic segmentation tool for Ultra-High Field MRI: Conclusions

 \section{Conclusions}

 In summary, we propose \go{}, a novel DL-based segmentation technique capable of segmenting MR images acquired with various contrasts, resolutions and even field strengths. \go{} was able to segment all six resolutions and seven contrasts tested in this work.
 The usage of synthetic images for training enabled the segmentation of images acquired at 3T, 7T and 9.4T.
-At 3T, when compared to \fsv{}, \go{} gave an average DSC of 0.87 for both \tow{} and \ttw{} images, demonstrating great performance at lower field strengths, although developed for UHF applications.
+At 3T, when compared to \fsv{}, \go{} gave an average DSC of 0.89 for both \tow{} and \ttw{} images, demonstrating great performance at lower field strengths and superiority over \sys{}, although developed for UHF applications.
 At 7T, \go{} was able to segment five different contrasts and showed similar performance to \ceb{} while being substantially more generalizable and practical for the UHF-MRI context.
-At 9.4T, \go{} demonstrated high agreement with manual segmentations with an average DSC of 0.91 over 12 subjects.
-Ultimately, by being trained on synthetic images randomly generated from sub-millimeter label maps, \go{} was able to develop its contrast- and resolution-agnostic capabilities with, in addition, a significant resistance to noise and signal inhomogeneities, which have been a major challenge for automatic segmentation at UHF-MRI to this day.
+At 9.4T, \go{} demonstrated high agreement with manual segmentations with an average DSC of 0.93 over 12 subjects versus 0.89 for \sys{}.
+Despite \sys{} exhibiting decent performance at UHF with high inhomogeneity resistance, \sys{} lacked the necessary granularity required at UHF in its output segmentations, likely due to the low training resolution.
+Ultimately, by being trained on synthetic images randomly generated from only sub-millimeter label maps, \go{} was able to develop contrast- and resolution-agnostic capabilities adapted to the UHF-MRI reality with, in addition, a significant resistance to noise and signal inhomogeneities, which have been a major challenge for automatic segmentation at UHF-MRI until now.
 For this initial version of \go{}, the training and testing were predominantly conducted using data from healthy subjects.
 While this will be addressed in its next iteration, it is important to consider this factor when applying \go{} to patient cohorts.